 7.)
 Floss and Sniff

 This is by far the best version of the wrist test.
-When you floss, you definitely get bacterial residue on the floss (which is really gross when you stop to think about it).
+When you floss, you get bacterial residue on the floss (which is gross when you stop to think about it).
 After you floss, you can sniff the string.
 It’ll smell exactly like your mouth.

 Here’s the bad news about this test.
 You’re going to learn that floss stinks most of the time.
 You know what that really means, right?
 Your breath is gross more often than it is fresh.